Policy rollbacks can’t counteract technology advances in retirement investing

 Many fee-based advisers require minimum investments in the six figures, and they charge fees that would be prohibitively expensive for small and medium-size investors.
 Large brokerage and insurance firms argue that only a commission-based model can work for the average investor.

-Missing in this controversy is that technology has already upended the current brokerage model and Millennials, the largest generation in U.S. history, won’t settle for anything less than a service that puts their interests ahead of company bottom lines.
+Missing in this controversy is that technology has already upended the current brokerage model and millennials, the largest generation in U.S. history, won’t settle for anything less than a service that puts their interests ahead of company bottom lines.

-Over the past few years a number of digital investment advisers have been established, and they are growing rapidly.
-Firms such as Future Advisor, Betterment, Rebalance IRA, and our own firm, Wealthfront, now provide low-cost, high-quality alternatives to antiquated investment models.
+Over the past few years, a number of digital investment advisers have been established, and they are growing rapidly.
+Firms such as Future Advisor, Betterment, Rebalance IRA and our own firm, Wealthfront, now provide low-cost, high-quality alternatives to antiquated investment models.
 Even large traditional incumbent firms, like Charles Schwab and Fidelity, are investing heavily in technology to provide high-quality, fiduciary service to more investors.

 These automated investment services are able to provide sophisticated portfolio management to small investors at incredibly low cost by leveraging the same type of technology that has helped companies like Facebook and Google scale to billions of users.

 Some automated advisers will even manage accounts of less than $10,000 without charging any advisory fee.
-Accounts over $10,000 might pay a management fee of only 25 basis points (one quarter of 1%), a fraction of the typical 1% that traditional investment managers charge.
+Accounts over $10,000 might pay a management fee of only 25 basis points (one quarter of 1 percent), a fraction of the typical 1 percent that traditional investment managers charge.

 Investments are made in portfolios of low-cost, exchange-traded index funds tailored to the needs and risk tolerance of the client.
 No trading commissions are charged, and conflicts of interest are avoided.
 Rock-bottom fees are especially important if we are in an era of future low-gross investment returns, which many investment managers believe.